 An air permit is issued not just for a specific process but a specific way to go about that process.
 Compliance problems can arise if changes to the process are made without the proper environmental review.
 For example, changing a process temperature could result in an emissions increase, or re-routing a process line could end up bypassing a vital piece of control equipment.

-These types of problems can be avoided by getting input from your environmental department before buying equipment or beginning construction.
+Solution: Get input from your environmental department before buying equipment or beginning construction.

 18. Not paying annual fees for permits or other items

 While each regulatory agency is different, most have annual fees that must be paid.
-Examples of these include annual permit renewals for the annual emission reports, hazard waste reports and annual permit renewal fees.
+Examples of these include permit renewals for annual emission reports, hazard waste reports, and permit renewal fees.
 In certain cases, if a fee is not paid, the facility’s permits could be voided — which could result in an NOV.

 Solution: Similar to permit renewals, develop a system to know what fees are due to what agency and by what date.
 (You can include this in the calendar mentioned in bullet #6.)